30 Rules of a Successful Forex Trader

 Systems.

 Human discipline is fragile.
-Algorithms are absolute.
+Algorithms execute consistently.

-19+Years of Experience
+19+Years of experience

 TOPMQL5 Seller